enteoripzi19599/enteoripzi/README.md

-The origins of hockey can be traced back to ancient civilizations, with games resembling modern hockey played on ice and fields as early as 4,000 years ago.
+The butterfly style of goaltending, where goalies drop to the ice and spread their legs to cover the lower portion of the net, is widely used to block shots.